robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 We generated seasonal multilayer social networks consisting of habitat-specific monolayers.
 Each layer was the social association network generated in one of three habitat types (lichen, open, and closed).
-Briefly, all GPS relocations were assigned to the corresponding habitat type and proximity-based social network layers were generated using the R package spatsoc (Robitaille et al. 2019) in *R version* (R CITATION).
+For habitat-specific networks, all GPS relocations were assigned to the corresponding habitat type and proximity-based social network layers were generated using the R package spatsoc (Robitaille et al. 2019) in *R version* (R CITATION).

-We generated monolayer association networks for caribou for each habitat-by-season combination based on proximity of GPS fixes for individual caribou: we assumed association between two individuals if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within 50 m of one another (Lesmerises et al. 2018).
+Within each habitat-specific monolayer network, we assumed individuals were associating if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within a given distance of one another.
+Typically for ungulates and other gregarious mammals, the ‘chain rule’ is applied for group assignment.
+For GPS data, the chain rule is applied if discrete spatiotemporal GPS fixes buffered by a given distance formed a contiguous buffer for two or more individuals, even if some individuals within the buffer were not within the given distance of one another (Robitaille et al. 2019).
+Group assignment based on the chain rule has previously been applied to caribou at a distance of 50m (Peignier et al. 2019; Lesmerises et al. 2018).
+To assess the role of social scale in multilayer networks, we varied the threshold distance for group assignment between 5-500m (see *Social scale* section below).
 In all networks, nodes represented individuals, intralayer edges represented associations between individuals in a given habitat type, and interlayer edges represented **XXXX \[ALEC??\]**.

-We applied the ‘chain rule’, where each discrete spatiotemporal GPS fix was buffered by 50 m and we considered individuals in the same group if 50 m buffers for two or more individuals were contiguous, even if some individuals within the buffer were not within 50 m of one another.
-Group assignment based on the chain rule has commonly been applied to gregarious mammals, including caribou (Peignier et al. 2019; Lesmerises et al. 2018).
-We weighted edges of social networks by the strength of association between dyads of caribou using the simple ratio index (SRI, Cairns and Schwager 1987):
+We weighted edges of social networks by the strength of association between caribou using the simple ratio index (SRI, Cairns and Schwager 1987):

 \[ SRI = \frac{x}{x + y_{AB} + y_{A} + y_{B}} \]

-where x is the number of fixes where individuals A and B were within 50 m of each other, y<sub>A</sub> is the number of fixes from individual A when individual B did not have a simultaneous fix, y<sub>B</sub> is the number of fixes from individual B when individual A did not have a simultaneous fix, and y<sub>AB</sub> is the number of simultaneous fixes from individuals A and B that were separated by \>50 m (Farine & Whitehead 2015).
-Social groups were designated if two or more individuals occurred within 50 m of one another at any given time point.
+where x is the number of fixes where individuals A and B were within a given distance of each other, y<sub>A</sub> is the number of fixes from individual A when individual B did not have a simultaneous fix, y<sub>B</sub> is the number of fixes from individual B when individual A did not have a simultaneous fix, and y<sub>AB</sub> is the number of simultaneous fixes from individuals A and B that were separated by more than the given distance (Farine & Whitehead 2015).
+Social groups were designated if two or more individuals occurred within a given distance of one another at any given time point.
-We generated social networks with the igraph package in R, version 1.2.2 (Csárdi & Nepusz 2006).
 For each multilayer network, we calculated XXX metrics (see below).

 #### Altering spatial scale